fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 ## Summary and Conclusion

 Metric learning helps us train a model that yields representations of similarity adapted to our task and dataset.
-In this post we have covered several loss functions for metric learning (contrastive loss, triplet loss, quadruplet loss and group loss).
-We also report on a set of experiments training a model for signature verification on the CEDAR dataset.
+In this post, we have covered several loss functions for metric learning (contrastive loss, triplet loss, quadruplet loss, and group loss).
+We also reported on a set of experiments training a model for signature verification on the CEDAR dataset.

 We learned that:

-- Pre-trained models can be strong baselines for the signature verification.
-When the problem is easy (i.e unskilled forgery), we see that a pretrained VGG16 model yields 89.5% accuracy and 74.3% when the problem is hard (skilled forgeries).
+- Pretrained models can be strong baselines for the signature verification task.
+When the problem is easy (i.e., unskilled forgery), we see that a pretrained VGG16 model yields 89.5% accuracy and 74.3% when the problem is hard (skilled forgeries).
-- Triplet loss achieves better performance compared to contrastive loss and learns a better overall structure of the embedding space.
+- Triplet loss achieves better performance compared to contrastive loss, and learns a better overall structure of the embedding space.
-- Triplet loss (with online triplet mining) is more efficient to train compared to contrastive loss i.e. training time to reach maximum accuracy.
+- Triplet loss (with online triplet mining) is more efficient to train, compared to contrastive loss (i.e., training time to reach maximum accuracy).
 It does not require the manual construction of training triplets (as required in contrastive loss) and uses intelligent sampling to select informative triplets.
 This is very useful when running experiments to explore a large hyperparameter space.
-As an example, we found that fine tuning a ResNet50 model with triplet loss was completed in 3 minutes while a contrastive loss model needed 8 hours to reach max accuracy.
+As an example, we found that finetuning a ResNet50 model with triplet loss was completed in three minutes, while a contrastive loss model needed eight hours to reach max accuracy.
-With respect to implementation, we found the Tensorflow addons implementation of triplet loss [^6] to be useful.
+- With respect to implementation, we found the Tensorflow addons implementation of triplet loss [^6] to be useful.

-- Fine tuning an intermediate model can not only result in a reduced model size but also improved accuracy.
-Our experiments suggest that for the task of signature verification, fine tuning a subset of the ResNet50 model resulted in a smaller model size compared to fine tuning the entire ResNet50 model.
+- Fine-tuning an intermediate model can not only result in a reduced model size, but also improved accuracy.
+Our experiments suggest that for the task of signature verification, fine-tuning a subset of the ResNet50 model resulted in a smaller model size, compared to fine-tuning the entire ResNet50 model.
 - A good practice is to use the same distance metric across training and test.
 L2 distance is more computationally efficient compared to cosine distance, making it the better choice in production.
-L2 similarity measures are also well supported by libraries designed for fast approximate nearest neighbor search e..g Annoy, FAISS, ScaNN.
-Also note that computing L2 distance on  normalized embeddings (recall our L2 normalization layer earlier), yields the equivalent of cosine distance.
+L2 similarity measures are also well-supported by libraries designed for fast approximate nearest neighbor search (e.g., Annoy, FAISS, ScaNN).
+Also note that computing L2 distance on normalized embeddings (recall our L2 normalization layer earlier) yields the equivalent of cosine distance.